DIRECTOR OF HUMAN RESOURCES

 Maureen applies over 15 years of information technology experience as USHG’s Vice President of Technology and Processes.
 Prior to joining USHG in 2013, Maureen gained diverse technology management experience in a range of industries, including fashion, retail, and food.
 She spent six years in IT leadership at FAO Schwarz, followed by two years at the renowned specialty grocery and wine shop, Dean & Deluca.
 Directly prior to joining the team at USHG, Maureen spent seven years as the Director of Technology for the national luxury retailer, Intermix, where she helped the company scale its technology solutions for sustainable growth.
 At USHG, Maureen applies her knowledge of operations and technology to create tools and efficiencies throughout the USHG family of award-winning businesses.
 Maureen is a graduate of Adelphi University in New York.

-In 2010, Gretchen transitioned to the corporate office as an Operations Manager and over the last few years, she has taken on a variety of roles that have allowed her to build on her operational knowledge by focusing on employee growth and development.
-In her current role as Associate Director of Career Development, Gretchen works closely with USHG’s Chief Culture Officer to establish and implement systems that support our people and maximize their potential, while also providing our leaders with a real-time pulse on the USHG talent pipeline.
+In 2010, Gretchen transitioned to the corporate office as an Operations Manager and over the last few years, she has taken on a variety of roles that have allowed her to build on her operational knowledge by focusing on employee growth and development, including working as Associate Director of Career Development, establishing and implementing systems that support our people and maximize their potential.
+In her current role as Director of People Operations, she oversees all of the People Operations Managers across USHG's family of businesses.

 DIRECTOR OF MARKETING